wilstep/OpenGL-involute-gears-simulation/README.md

 # OpenGL-involute-gears-simulation
 A realistic graphical simulation of one involute gear driving another

-This software is for Linux, to compile issue the
+This software is written with QT creator and uses OpenGL

+to compile

+`qmake gear.pro`
 `make`

-command at the command line, then
+then run
 `gear`

-to run.
-Try installing the following packages on a Debian based system

-`libglfw3-dev
-libglu1-mesa-dev
-freeglut3-dev
-mesa-common-dev`